 The Company develops health products in response to appropriate nutrition required for customers in different age groups, from young children the age of 18 months to the elderly, including those who require specific nutrition or those who require medical care.
 The Company cooperates with various agencies that have expertise in food-such as the National Science Technology and Innovation Policy Office (STI), Institute of Nutrition, Mahidol University, and CP Food Lab Company Limited, to jointly work on food research and development.
-The scope of work includes responsibility for research and development and analyzing products' nutrition for internal and external organizations, such as analyzing the amount of sodium, sugar, fat, and trans-fat, among others.
+The scope of work includes responsibility for research and external organizations, such as analyzing the amount of sodium, sugar, fat, and trans-fat, among others.